pjsvis/agent-development-kit-crash-course/README.md

 ### 12. Loop Agent
 Build sophisticated agents that can iteratively refine their outputs through feedback loops.

+### 13. GitHub Agent
+Learn to build an agent that interacts with the GitHub API, allowing a chatbot to fetch repository information, issues, and more.

 ## Official Documentation

 For more detailed information, check out the official ADK documentation: